 Senior Research Lead

-I have considerable experience in qualitative research methods, particularly in-depth interviewing, analysis and re-analysis of existing data.
-I have been very involved in teaching qualitative approaches, including the Qualitative Research Methods module on the MSc in Evidence-Based Health Care, which I coordinated between 2010-2012, and the Health Experiences Research Group (HERG) portfolio of courses.
+Experience in qualitative research methods, particularly in-depth interviewing, focus groups and re-analysis of existing data.
+Extensive learning and teaching experience on the Qualitative Research Methods module on the MSc in Evidence-Based Health Care and oversee the HERG portfolio of qualitative methods courses.

-Since 2013, I have been centrally involved in the #JusticeforLB campaign which has sought to gain accountability for the death of my son, Connor Sparrowhawk, and raise awareness of the poor treatment of learning disabled people in the UK.
-This campaign has led to the identification of systematic failings in investigating the unexpected deaths of learning disabled people/people with mental ill health.
-In 2016, the campaign was awarded a Liberty Human Rights 'Close to home' award.
+My academic work has been fused with activism since the preventable death of my son Connor in 2013.
+I've been centrally involved in the #JusticeforLB campaign which sought to gain accountability for Connor's death and raise awareness of the impoverished treatment of learning disabled people more widely.
+The campaign led to the identification of systematic failings in investigating the unexpected deaths of learning disabled people and people with mental ill health.
+In 2016, the campaign was awarded a Liberty Human Rights award.

 I was awarded an Honorary Doctorate of Science by Oxford Brookes University in June 2019.